f-ei8ht/notes/Java/Importants.md

 dynamic allocate it is runtime process which happens when new keyword is encountered means the memory will be allocated during the runtime
 #mostimp constructor is a special method which will have same name as class.

-# the class swap problem
+# the classic swap problem

 variables does not gets swap if you do this
 ```java